 If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Life insurance can help protect the policyholder's family members after they pass and sometimes it even offers benefits to the living.
-But if the policyholder no longer wants or needs the coverage, they may wonder whether they should sell the life insurance policy.
-In this article, we'll look at how these life settlements work and who they make sense for.
+But if the policyholder no longer wants or needs the coverage or has a pressing need for cash, they may wonder whether they should sell the life insurance policy.
+In this article, we'll look at how to sell a life insurance policy and who it makes sense for.

 Selling a life insurance policy to a third party is known as a life settlement.
-The amount the policyholder receives can sometimes be more than the cash surrender value of insurance, but it's usually much smaller than the policy's death benefit.
+The amount the policyholder receives can sometimes be more than the cash surrender value of insurance, which is the amount you'd receive if you surrender a permanent life insurance policy before you die or the policy matures.
+However, it's usually much smaller than the policy's death benefit.

-The policyholder enlists a broker who helps them find a buyer.
-That buyer pays the policyholder a lump sum, and the broker takes a cut of that as their payment.
+The policyholder enlists a broker who helps them find a buyer or goes directly to a life settlement company.
+That buyer pays the policyholder a lump sum.
+If they go through a broker, the broker takes a cut of that as their payment.
 Then, the buyer continues to pay the policy's premiums and receives the death benefit when the original policyholder dies.

 When selling your life insurance policy, here are the basics steps you'll go through:

 Brokers typically like to work with policyholders who are at least 65 years old, as they are likely to die sooner than younger individuals.
-This means buyers will able to profit off their investment sooner.
+This means buyers will be able to profit off their investment sooner and will spend less money on premiums.

 Individuals in poor health usually receive more money than individuals in good health.
 This is also because poor health indicates that the policyholder is likely to die sooner.